Can You Wash O-Cedar Mop Head In Washing Machine?

 Step 3: Remove the Microfiber From the frame

-The frames of O-Cedar mops that hold the Microfiber cloth are usually in a rectangular shape in most cases.
+The frames of O-Cedar mops that hold the Microfiber cloth are usually in rectangular shape in most cases.

 At the base, you will be able to find another interlocking frame.